 The grounds preserve and commemorate the battles and aftermath with exhibits, a fiber-optic map presentation, original military firearms, dioramas, cannons, and monuments scattered throughout the hiking trails in the park.

-Ideas for Spring Break in Southwest Michigan
+FAQs About Spring Break in Michigan

 Where are your favorite spring break in Michigan “staycation” destinations?
 Share in the comments below!